elliahu/HammockEngine/README.md

 ![Textures](https://raw.githubusercontent.com/elliahu/HammockEngine/master/Img/pbr.png)

 ## My thoughts
 I have decided to abandon SDL2 and I am gonna be using GLFW from now on even though it lack audio and media support.
-There are more reasons to this - nut mainly it is that the SDL is too heavy and doesn't always work as it should on modern hardware or W11.
+There are more reasons to this - but mainly it is that SDL is too heavy and doesn't always work as it should on modern hardware or W11.